curl/everything-curl/usingcurl-downloads.md

     curl --tr-encoding http://example.com/

-In theory, there's nothing that prevents you from using both in the same command line, although in practise, you may then experience that some servers get a little confused when ask to compress in two different ways.
+In theory, there's nothing that prevents you from using both in the same command line, although in practice, you may then experience that some servers get a little confused when ask to compress in two different ways.
 It's generally safer to just pick one.